 The fashionable trend to smaller units (11/3/2019) - We at SPOA have been aware for many years of “naturally affordable” smaller units, lumped together as “accessory dwelling units.”
 Recently, the idea of “micro-units” has gained attention.
 They are very small, compact units, cheaper but relatively costly as new … Continue reading

-SPOA Proposal: Create smaller-sized, lower-rent units rapidly in existing rental housing (11/3/2019) - We are over-housed Housing advocates often call for more family-sized units with two or three bedrooms – a wrong-headed idea.
-Today’s households are much smaller than they used to be, and they often live in large units built originally … Continue reading
+SPOA Proposal: Create smaller-sized, lower-rent units rapidly in existing rental housing (11/3/2019) - We are over-housed Today’s households are much smaller than they used to be, yet these smaller households often live in large apartments built originally for the wealthy or for large immigrant households.
+If some of these large apartments are … Continue reading

 Ways households can lower their rents (11/3/2019) - Move to a smaller apartment, get a roommate, get another roommate, move to a nearby cheaper neighborhood or city, have two small families share a large apartment, and – last resort – move back in with parents or relatives.